jennybc/STAT545A_2013/hm01_hw-submission-dryrun.md

   * stat545a-2013-hw02_bryan-jen.Rmd
   * stat545a-2013-hw02_bryan-jen.html

 The surest way to get a check minus is to NOT follow this convention.
 You can do this!
+You can have do overs, so don't stress out.

 ### Homework #1: Write an R script, compile an HTML notebook, publish, and share the link